 Verzenio, for example, is associated with a significant risk of gastrointestinal (GI) issues.
-Diarrhea is common, and in about 10 percent of patients it can be severe, leading to dehydration or infection.
-For most people, it can be managed with an anti-diarrheal medicine such as Imodium (chemical name: loperamide), greater fluid intake, and changes in diet.
-In some cases, it may be necessary to lower the dose or take a break from treatment, at least for the first month or two.
-If you already have GI issues — such as irritable bowel syndrome, colitis, diverticulitis, or frequent diarrhea, among others — your treatment team may lean away from Verzenio toward one of the other two CDK4/6 inhibitors.
+Diarrhea is very common, and in about 10% of people it can be severe, leading to dehydration or infection.
+In most cases, it can be managed with an anti-diarrheal medicine such as Imodium (chemical name: loperamide), drinking more fluids, and diet changes.
+In some cases, your doctor may lower your dose of Verzenio or recommend that you take a break from treatment.
+If you already have GI issues — such as irritable bowel syndrome, colitis, diverticulitis, or frequent diarrhea, among others — your treatment team may recommend one of the other CDK4/6 inhibitors.

 In rare cases, Kisqali can cause a heart problem known as QT interval prolongation.
-(The QT interval is a measurement made on an electrocardiogram, or EKG, which is used to record the electrical activity of the heart.)
+(The QT interval is a measurement made on an electrocardiogram, or EKG, used to evaluate some of your heart’s electrical properties.)
 This can lead to a fast or irregular heartbeat, which may be life-threatening.
-Patients taking Kisqali need to have an EKG every couple of weeks during the first few cycles of treatment.
+People taking Kisqali need to have an EKG every couple of weeks during the first few cycles of treatment.
 If you already have a heart condition, your treatment team may prefer one of the other CDK4/6 inhibitors.

 Switching between CDK4/6 inhibitors

 Although Ibrance, Kisqali, and Verzenio have not been directly compared to each other in a clinical trial, doctors consider them to work equally well.
-So if you are on one CDK4/6 inhibitor and experience serious side effects over time, even after adjusting the dosage, you and your doctor can talk about switching you to a different one.
-In most cases, though, your doctor should be able to find a dose that improves your side effects while maintaining the medication’s benefits.
+So if you are on one CDK4/6 inhibitor and experience problematic side effects, even after the dose is adjusted, you and your doctor can talk about switching to a different one.

-If you switch to a different CDK4/6 inhibitor, there will usually be a period of time where you do not take the medicine while the new one is ordered.
+If you switch to a different CDK4/6 inhibitor, there’s usually some time where you don’t take medicine while the new one is ordered.
 This also gives your body a chance to recover from the side effects.

-If the cancer progresses while you are taking a CDK4/6 inhibitor, there is no evidence from medical studies to suggest that another CDK4/6 inhibitor will be effective.
-Your doctor may wish to change the hormonal therapy you are taking in combination with the medication.
-In certain cases, though, a doctor may decide it is worth trying a different CDK4/6 inhibitor.
-Your treatment team can advise you based on the particulars of your situation.
+If the cancer grows while you are taking a CDK4/6 inhibitor, no study results suggest that another CDK4/6 inhibitor will be effective.
+Your doctor may change the hormonal therapy you are taking in combination with the medicine.
+In certain cases, your doctor may decide it is worth trying a different CDK4/6 inhibitor.

 Tips for taking a CDK4/6 inhibitor